 Dear friends,

-There will always be reasons not to love.
+The world will always show us reasons not to love.

-You notice the ways people hurt one another.
+You notice the ways people hurt one another, and cause separation despite our common humanity.

 But that’s not freedom.